Breastfeeding Peer Supporter Training.

 - NICE guidelines state that Peer Supporters should be attend a recognised, externally accredited training course in breastfeeding peer support, such as that provided by Real Baby Milk.

 - The UNICEF Baby Friendly Initiative for the community requires that the programmes are audited and evaluated regularly and then changed if they are not meeting mothers’ needs.
-We have been running the Peer Support training in Cornwall since 2008 and Cornwall is the ONLY County to be accredited with the UNICEF Baby Friendly Initiative – the peer supporters had a huge part to play in that.
+We have been running the Peer Support training in Cornwall since 2008.
+Peer supporters had a huge part to play in Cornwall being awarded with the UNICEF Baby Friendly Initiative.

 “Cornwall was recently accredited by UNICEF as Baby Friendly, it is the first county in the UK to achieve this award in both hospital and community settings and the work of the volunteer mums was crucial to us achieving this” Stephanie Heard, Infant Feeding Coordinator